friemen/reactor/README.md

 **reduce** -- Creates a signal from an event source that changes its value by applying a function to the current value of the signal and an event.

-**reduce-occ** -- Like reduce, but second argument is an occurence instead of the bare event.
+**reduce-t** -- Like reduce, but passes a third argument for elapsed time since last update of the new signal.

 **snapshot** -- Creates a signal that takes a value from another signal whenever an event occurs.